cjmet/CodeKy_SDM24/README.md

 ---
 ### BLOG

+#### 240805 - Pet Store Part 3
+* Minor updates.
+Purposefully added an exception in GetCatfoodOrThrow() in order to demonstrate try/catch

 #### 240626 - Pet Store Part 2
 * Added UserInput.cs for user input of a Kitten Food.